 MCC Campus Police will assist students in notifying off-campus security or law enforcement agencies, if the student requests the assistance of these personnel.

-Campus Police will develop, together with the Vice President, Finance & Administration and Chief of Staff for Diversity, Equity & Inclusion/Title IX Coordinator procedures and methods to encourage students and employees to report criminal actions and other emergencies occurring on campus.
+Campus Police will develop, together with the Vice President, Finance & Administration and Vice President of Instruction and Student Engagement or their designee procedures and methods to encourage students and employees to report criminal actions and other emergencies occurring on campus.

 Campus Police will report all crimes occurring on campus to appropriate police agencies; pursue cooperative relationships with municipal, county, state, and federal law enforcement agencies; and when requested, will aid in any investigations or apprehensions on the campus.